Aram Karamanoukian: Life and career

 He became a member of parliament in 1961 as an independent representing Aleppo.
 During his brief political career, he was elected as a member of the National Defense Commission.
 However, due to growing instability in the country, he retired from the political sphere in 1964 to further his education.

 In 1964, Karamanoukian returned to scholarly activity.
 He attended courses on law at Saint Joseph University in Beirut and graduated with a law degree.
 He was then accepted into the Sorbonne University in Paris.
 He continued his PhD studies there and eventually graduated with a LLD degree in 1972.
 His thesis was on military service and foreigners with a special emphasis on the French Armenian Legion.

 He became a United States citizen in 1990.
 He was then awarded by the New Jersey Association for Lifetime Learning as an Outstanding Adult Learner from Bergen County for the 1989–1990 academic year.

 During the Nagorno-Karabakh war, he visited various battlefronts.
 He was particularly elated about the Armenian victory at the Battle of Kalbajar.
 In the last months of his life, Karamanoukian toured around the world and visited friends and family in Syria, Armenia, France, and Lebanon.
 After returning to the United States, he fell gravely ill, and died in Fort Lee, New Jersey on 23 December 1996.
-In accordance to his will, his remains were transferred to Aleppo and Armenia.
+In accordance with his will, his remains were transferred to Aleppo and Armenia.
 In Armenia, part of his remains were buried next to his brother Levon in Yerevan.
 In Aleppo, the rest of his remains were buried at a local Armenian church.
 His funeral was attended by many senior officials and dignitaries.